IBM/zOSMF/docs/index.md

 <div class="bluebackground">
   <section id="main_content" class="inner">
     <h1 id="what">About z/OSMF</h1>
-    <p>IBM z/OS Management Facility (z/OSMF) provides a framework for managing various aspects of a z/OS system through a task oriented, Web browser interface.
-By streamlining some traditional tasks and automating others, z/OSMF can help to simplify some areas of system management and reduce the level of expertise needed for managing a system.</p>
+    <p>IBM z/OS Management Facility (z/OSMF) provides a framework for managing various aspects of a z/OS system through a task-oriented, web browser interface.
+By streamlining some traditional tasks and automating others, z/OSMF can help to simplify some areas of system management and reduce the level of expertise that is needed for managing a system.</p>
     <p><li>Learn more about z/OSMF:</li></p>
     <button><a href="{{ site.url_zosmf_knowledge_center }}" target="_blank">z/OSMF Knowledge Center</a></button>
     <div class="div_space"></div>